dewitt/wordle/DESIGN.md

 Binary files `lookup_<start>.bin` encode a sparse feedback tree for a fixed start word.
 All integers are little-endian.

+## Word Sources

+`words.txt` contains every valid guess (official answers ∪ guesses).
+The build embeds this list in `word_lists.h`, so solver logic never needs to read the historical answer set directly.
+Tools like `benchmark.py` may still open `official_answers.txt` to pick historical targets, but the solver only sees the unified vocabulary.

 ## Header (32 bytes)
 ```
 struct Header {